menu

 Demographics

-The education level of West Sayville ranks among the highest in the nation.
-Of the 25-and-older adult population in West Sayville, 41.01% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+West Sayville is one of the most well-educated cities in the nation.
+40.79% of adults in West Sayville have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The people who call West Sayville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Sayville residents report their race to be White, followed by Asian.
 Important ancestries of people in West Sayville include Italian, Irish, German, English, and Polish.